-^{} Data may not add up to the totals due to rounding.
+Data may not add up to the totals due to rounding.

-Future plan for the dividens:
+Future plan for the dividends:

-- 91. The purpose of compiling the dividend matrix is to improve interest and dividend accounting in national accounts.
+86. The purpose of compiling the dividend matrix is to improve and dividend accounting in national accounts.
 In this field, the compilation of annual sector accounts discovered problems that can be traced back to differing non-harmonised data sources of individual sectors.
 Looking at present at property income in national accounts, dividends received and paid of economic sectors are determined on the basis of different data sources of individual sectors.
 As a consequence of all this, the system is not closed in itself, consistency is not ensured.
-A new work plan was worked out by HCSO in cooperation with the NBH. - 92.
-Steps made to improve dividend accounting: - 1.)
-At the invitation of HCSO, NBH examines the possibility of compiling a matrix in 2009, in the framework of the co-operation agreement made between HCSO and NBH that presents dividend flows of different economic sectors and the rest of the world.
+A new work plan was worked out by the HCSO in cooperation with the NBH.

+87. Steps made to improve dividend accounting:

+1.)
+At the invitation of the HCSO, the NBH examines the possibility of compiling a matrix - in 2009, in the framework of the co-operation agreement made between the HCSO and the NBH - that presents dividend flows of different economic sectors and the rest of the world.